outerbounds/metaflow-card-notebook/README.md

 <!-- [[[end]]] -->

-Note: You can omit the `pip install` step above if your environment already includes all the dependendencies in your target environment listed in [setup.py](/setup.py) in `install_requires`.
+Note: You can omit the `pip install` step above if your environment already includes all the dependendencies in your target environment listed in [setup.py](/setup.py) in [settings.ini](/settings.ini).
 If you do omit `pip install`, make sure that you pin the correction version numbers as well.

 ### Including Notebook Files In The Context